Skip to main content

 We are committed to maximising recycling of household and commercial waste, diverting as much waste as possible away from landfill and increasing reuse and recycling.
 In particular we are keen to promote the removal of the most important materials from landfill, these are often either high in value when recycled or have high carbon impacts.
 We are currently focusing on recycling more paper and composting more food waste.

-For household waste in North Hertfordshire there is:
+For household waste in East and North Hertfordshire there is:

-• a mixed dry-recyclables collection (plastic bottles, pots, tubs and trays, cartons, glass bottles and jars, tins, cans, aerosols and cardboard)
+• a mixed dry-recyclables collection (plastic bottles, pots, tubs and trays, cartons, glass bottles and jars, tins, cans, and aerosols)

 • a food waste collection